 The escalating expense of executing inmates

 SACRAMENTO, Calif.
-(KGO) -- An East Bay lawmaker announced Monday her plans to launch a new crusade to abolish the death penalty in California.
+(KFSN) -- An East Bay lawmaker announced Monday her plans to launch a new crusade to abolish the death penalty in California.

 Democrat Loni Hancock called capital punishment "an expensive failure" that she says "is not helping to protect our state.
 It is helping to bankrupt us."

 With unprecedented access to records at Corrections, a federal judge and a Loyola law professor found California taxpayers spend more $184 million extra a year on death row, when compared to inmates in prison for life without the possibility of parole.
 Despite having more than 700 inmates on death row, many die of natural causes.
 Only 13 executions have been performed since voters reinstated the death penalty in 1978.
 Since then, the state doled out more than $4 billion for death row and the study predicts those costs will balloon to $9 billion by 2030 when there will more than 1,000 inmates there.

 "This report really points at the Legislature and says, 'You botched it.
 You really didn't make the reforms that you would need to have to have an operative death penalty,'" Professor Laurie Levenson said.